grauwoelfchen/orchestra/README.md

 :  Worker for Twitter Streaming API phrase
-:  Worker for Yahoo! key phrase API compose
+:  Worker for Yahoo! key phrase API conduct
-:  API for you
+:  Command for you

 ## Usage

-I recommend use of daemontools.
+I recommend to use daemontools :)

 First you have to set environments into `.env` (see `.env.sample`).
 Then,